Creativity Found: Finding Creativity Later in Life

 Claire Waite Brown:

-I think the more I focused on the customer, and really just enjoyed customer stories, the easier it's become.
-And it started several years ago, I did a commission and the resulting ratings were really good.
-But the process I was in quite a stress period of my life didn't make the customer feel particularly special.
-I just made a lot of mistakes and how I dealt with it.
-I said I'd do this story card with pictures from the before, during and after I completely forgot about it didn't have any pictures of the original, she was quite upset, but absolutely lovely lady, so she sort of sent me a message.
-And I could tell that it was just her emotion.
+I think the more I focused on the customer and really just enjoyed customer stories, the easier it's become.
+And it started several years ago.
+I did a commission and the resulting rings were really good.
+But the process I was in quite a stress period of my life.
+Didn't make the customer feel particularly special.
+I just made a lot of mistakes in how I dealt with it.
+I said I'd do this story card with pictures from the before, during and after.
+Completely forgot about it.
+Didn't have any pictures of the original.
+She was quite upset.
+But absolutely lovely lady.
+So she sort of sent me a message and I could tell that was just her emotion.
 She didn't think that of me personally.
 So that obviously makes it a lot easier.
-So at the time, I sort of replied saying, really sorry.
-You're absolutely right.
-I've completely messed up Do you mind if I just take a couple of days to think about how I can best make it right.
-And I thought well, my husband's a professional illustrator.
+So at the time I sort of replied saying, really sorry, you're absolutely right, I've completely messed up.
+Do you mind if I just take a couple of years of days to think about how I can best make it right?
+And I thought, well, my husband's a professional illustrator.
 So I got him to draw the original pendant.
-Thankfully, I did have some process shots.
-So that was good.
+Thankfully I did have some process shots, so that was good.
 And sort of we did it from there.
-And when I saw her, sort of framed these story prints, so she was really happy gave me a massive heart.
+And when I saw her sort of framed these story print so she was really happy, gave me a massive hug.
 She's recommended me ever since.
-And it was from that point that the story started.
-And that's where I really learned how important stories I do a lot of business networking, which is really helpful on a personal development front when you find the right groups and build those relationships.
-But she would then say Ah, so Ruth did this.
-I had this pendant and then didn't know what to do with it.
-And then people tell I've got a piece of jewellery, I don't know what to do with and then they'd asked me about it.
-And I think once you start seeing those stories develop, it really, really helps.
-And then another thing I started doing is taking on repairs.
-And a lot of designers don't do repairs and with jewellery, the so many things that can go wrong, or have to have disclaimers in place.
-But it's really about communication.
-And I think the more I've improved it ability to communicate, the better it's become because when you're repairing a piece of jewellery that's really sentimental to someone where they've been into a traditional jewellers, for example, and they've had an incredible skilled Goldsmith, often men, because it's a male dominated industry, but it's not worth repairing.
+And it was from that point that the story started and that's where I really learned how important stories are.
+I do a lot of business networking, which is really helpful on a personal development front when you find the right groups and build those relationships.
+But she would then say, oh, so Ruth did this.
+I had this pendant and I didn't know what to do with it and, and then people would say, I've got a piece of jewellery I don't know what to do with.
+And then they'd ask me about it and I think once you start seeing those stories develop, it really, really helps.
+And then another thing I started doing is taking on repairs and a lot of designers don't do repairs and with jewellery there are so many things that can go wrong.
+I have to have disclaimers in place.
+But it's really about communication and I think the more I've improved my ability to communicate, the better it's become.
+Because when you're repairing a piece of jewellery that's really sentimental to someone where they've been into a traditional jeweller's for example, and they've had an incredible style, skilled goldsmith, often men, because it's a male dominated industry, be like, oh, it's not worth repairing.
 And that's like the only thing they've got that reminds them of their late mother.
-They just feel crushed.
-And actually just asked them, so what's your favourite memory of your mom?
-That it's about for them the journey of having it repaired as well as it actually being repaired?
-So yeah, I mean, I'm designing a new collection at the moment, around birthstones, I want to do it.
-So people can sort of mix and match a little bit in terms of different components sort of build their own engagement rings.
-I mean, this is sort of more than one collection, I haven't quite figured it out.
-When you've got customers and their story in them as a person to inspire.
-It's so much easier than when I've just got a couple of boxes of gemstones that I've gradually acquired.
-And I actually need to do something with them.
-But that will help sort of in terms of I'll have other avenues, because at the moment, I've sort of relied on the bespoke and very much word of mouth and repairs a sort of been a bit of a sales funnel, except that I've got paid for it rather than paying for the marketing.
+They just feel crushed and actually just asking them, so what's your favourite memory of your mum?
+Then?
+It's about for them the journey of having it repaired as well as it actually being repaired.
+So yeah, I mean I'm designing a new collection at the moment around birthstones.
+I want to do it so people can sort of mix and match a little bit in terms of different components, sort of build their own engagement rings.
+I mean this is sort of more than one collection.
+I haven't quite figured it out.
+When you've got a customer and their story and them as a person to inspire, it's so much easier than when I've just got a couple of boxes of gemstones that I've gradually acquired and I actually need to do something with them.
+But that will help sort of in terms of I'll have other avenues because at the moment I've sort of relied on the bespoke and very much word of mouth and repairs has sort of been a bit of a sales funnel except that I've got paid for it rather than paying for the marketing.

 Claire Waite Brown: